tobyscott25/vite-mfe/README.md

 Visit: http://localhost:5501/

 The `remoteEntry.js` file is not available in this mode because Vite's dev mode is "bundle-less".
+[More info here](https://github.com/originjs/vite-plugin-federation?tab=readme-ov-file#vite-dev-mode)